 Preparing for Hip & Knee Replacement

 Surgery is a team effort at Cedars-Sinai, and you are the most important member of the team.
-We believe that patients who play an active part in their care will have the best experience.
-Knowing what to expect is the first step to a smooth recovery.
-It is also important to set goals for your recovery.
+Patients who play an active role in their care will have a better experience during surgery and recovery.
+Follow these steps to prepare yourself and your home for your joint surgery journey.

 Choosing Your Coach—the First and Most Important Thing to Do